-Krugman smiles.
-He was 29 when he was appointed senior international economist alongside Harvard University President Emeritus Larry Summers, then a senior domestic economist.
+He was 29 when he was appointed senior international economist alongside Harvard University president Emeritus Larry Summers, then a senior domestic economist.
 As a Democrat in the Republican administration, the young economist saw the job as an opportunity to gain a deeper understanding of the way things work in the economy and the government.

 A new theory on international trade

-Krugman argues that his work is a unique blend of substance and style.
-He chose to develop a theory based on the insights of a single case, rather than broader generalizations.
+Krugman’s work is a unique blend of substance and style.
+He developed a theory based on the insights of a single case, rather than broader generalizations.
 He used the simplest model possible to grasp the essence of the theory.
 As for substance, his focus on the idea of increasing returns in international trade, draws from the works of economics forefathers Adam Smith and David Ricardo.

 Dealing with a real-world issue: inequality

-While there’s no ready-made cure for all the world’s problems, Krugman believes many of the present issues facing the globe can be addressed with relevant economic tools and solutions.
+While there’s no universal cure for the world’s problems, Krugman believes many of the issues facing the world can be addressed with relevant economic tools and solutions.
 What’s lacking, however, is the political will to solve them.
-This is precisely how Krugman sees the biggest challenge: climate change.
-"That’s so scary," he says, bewildered.
+This is precisely how Krugman sees the biggest challenge in his mind, climate change.

 Why do we even talk about anything other than climate change?
 The problem is, we have a combination of denial and the problem of which country bears the burden.
 That dominates everything else.